phasetr/kindle-linear-algebra-for-newcomers/integration.rst

     \int_{\mathbb{R}^d} \left (\left (\nabla u\right)^2 + \left (\frac{\partial u}{\partial t}\right)^2\right)dx.\end{align*}

-We want to restrict solutions whose energy is finite since it is physically meaningless to consider infinite energy solutions.
+We want to restrict solutions whose energy is finite since it is physically meaningless to consider solutions with infinite energy.
 The elements of :math:`L^2` have finite energy, by definition, and hence it is the reason why the space :math:`L^2` is important in physics.
 To be precise our derived functions are in :math:`L^2`, so we have to consider